PhD in Computer Science

 Students joining the department in a Fall semester will need to submit a Program of Study by April 1st of their second semester if they are on an assistantship or by November 1st of their third semester if they are not on an assistantship.
 Students joining the department in a Spring semester will need to submit a Program of Study by November 1st of their second semester if they are on an assistantship or by April 1st of their third semester if they are not on an assistantship.

-In order to be approved, the POS must follow the Computer Science PhD degree requirements listed on the USU Catalog.
-Requirements for a Computer Science PhD POS with a previous MS are as follows:
+In order to be approved, the POS must follow the department PhD degree requirements listed on the USU Catalog.

 Course and Credit Requirements for PhD Programs

-Credit Distribution PhD without MS Requirement PhD with MS Requirement
+Credit Distribution PhD with a BS Requirement PhD with MS Requirement

 Dissertation (CS 7970) 18 18